svrooij/WingetIntune/README.md

   -?, -h, --help  Show help and usage information

 Commands:
-  install <packageId>  Installs or upgrades a package check <packageId>    Check if a specific version in installed info <packageId>     Show package info as json package <packageId>  Package an app for Intune publish <packageId>  Publish an packaged app to Intune msi <msiFile>        Extract info from MSI file about                Information about this package and it's author
+  package <packageId>  Package an app for Intune (cross platform) publish <packageId>  Publish a packaged app to Intune (cross platform) about                Information about this package and it's author (cross platform) install <packageId>  Installs or upgrades a package (Windows-only) check <packageId>    Check if a specific version in installed (Windows-only) info <packageId>     Show package info as json (Windows-only) msi <msiFile>        Extract info from MSI file (Windows-only)

 ```

 ### Package